NYUGameCenter/UnityResources/README.md

 # What's going on here?

-Per students' request, we're creating a big list of Unity resources.
+Per students' request, I'm creating a big list of Unity resources.
 (There will also be another list of non-unity game dev resources.)
 This is very much a work in progress.
-Right now, we're just collecting resources & starting to sort them.
-I've been stubbing in simple explanations for each category, I think we'll want to keep those going.
+Right now, just collecting resources & starting to sort them.
+I've been stubbing in simple explanations for each category; I think we'll want to keep those going.
 My preference is not to overwhelm with options, & to present multiple options only when there are very strong reasons to do so.
-In this way, the list can be more useful than the "Other Lists Like This", which tend to be exhaustive & poorly pruned.
-Using those lists for research & inspiration is encouraged!
+In this way, the list can be more useful than the "Other Lists Like This" below, which tend to be exhaustive & poorly pruned.
+However, using those lists for research & inspiration is encouraged!

 Other Lists Like This